stevebest/passport-vkontakte/README.md

 #### Authenticate Requests

-Use `passport.authenticate()`, specifying the `'facebook'` strategy, to authenticate requests.
+Use `passport.authenticate()`, specifying the `'vkontakte'` strategy, to authenticate requests.

 For example, as route middleware in an [Express](http://expressjs.com/)
 application:

-    app.get('/auth/facebook',
+    app.get('/auth/vkontakte',
-      passport.authenticate('facebook'),
+      passport.authenticate('vkontakte'),
       function(req, res){
-        // The request will be redirected to Facebook for authentication, so
+        // The request will be redirected to vk.com for authentication, so
         // this function will not be called.
       });

-    app.get('/auth/facebook/callback',
+    app.get('/auth/vkontakte/callback',
-      passport.authenticate('facebook', { failureRedirect: '/login' }),
+      passport.authenticate('vkontakte', { failureRedirect: '/login' }),
       function(req, res) {
         // Successful authentication, redirect home.
         res.redirect('/');